-The California Standards Tests (CST) show how well students are doing in learning what the state content standards require.
-The CST include English/language arts and mathematics in grades two through eight; science in grades five and eight; and history/social science in grade eight.
-Student scores are reported as performance levels.
+The California Standards Tests (CST) show how well students are learning what the state content standards require.
+The CST include English/language arts and mathematics in grades two through five and science in grade five.
 We also include results from the California Modified Assessment and California Alternative Performance Assessment (CAPA).